 In many South American cities, you may see a white Cristo, or Christ, statue perched high up on a hill.
 Cristo de la Concordia is the second largest statue of Christ in the world and can be found looking over the Bolivian city of Cochabamba.
 It was the once the largest until a bigger figure was built in Poland.
 This massive statue was completed in 1994 and was modeled after the very famous Christ the Redeemer of Rio de Janeiro, Brazil.
-When staying in Cochabamba, we were really glad that we had the chance to see this iconic statue and definitely recommend that you visit it if you find yourself here too.
+When staying in Cochabamba, we were really glad that we had the chance to see this iconic statue and definitely recommend that you visit for some great city views too.

 Getting to Cristo de la Concordia

 Getting to Cristo de la Concordia is pretty easy, and there are multiple ways to do so.
 The most common way people visit the statue is by the teleférico, or gondola.
 The teleférico starts running at 10 a.m. and costs 15 Bolivianos for a round trip ticket.
 On Sunday, it begins running at 9 a.m.
 It is not open on Mondays, which is when we went, so we didn’t get to ride in the cable cars.
 We heard that there is usually a line for the gondola, particularly on Sundays.

 The last way to reach Cristo de la Concordia is by walking the path consisting of more than 1,200 stairs up the hill.
 This path runs under the teleférico and will take you all the way to the base of the statue.
 We were warned of the risk of being mugged along this trail, but we didn’t feel unsafe at all.
 If you are planning on going for sunset, we advise not walking the trail in the dark.

 For all of these options, you can also take one up and another down if desired.